zeroruka/GI-Bones/README.md

 # How to use script

-Script (rename_bones.py) is originally made by Modder4869#4818, modified by me for easier use.
+Script (rename_bones.py) is originally made by Modder4869#4818, simplified by LeoMods for easier use.

 1. Import the base fbx model using BetterFBX.
 FBX model files can be found in [GI-Assets](https://github.com/zeroruka/GI-Assets)
 2. Import the corresponding 3dmigoto dump using GIMI.
 3dmigoto dump files can be found in [GI-Model-Importer-Assets](https://github.com/SilentNightSound/GI-Model-Importer-Assets)